General Information Notices and Access

 Contact the Financial Aid Office for questions and concerns at financialaid@suscc.edu.

 The College is required to communicate its policy on transfer credit.
 Information regarding the College’s policies regarding transfer of credit is outlined in the College Catalog and Student Handbook and has also been included in this section.
-Students or prospects with questions regarding transfer of credit may contact the Registrar at (256) 395-2211 ext.
-5155 or alovelace@suscc.edu.
+Students or prospects with questions regarding transfer of credit may contact the Director of Admissions at (256) 395-2211 ext.
+5183/6183 or alovelace@suscc.edu.

-Course work transferred or accepted for credit toward an undergraduate program must represent collegiate course work relevant to the formal award.
-Course content and level of instruction must result in student competencies at least equivalent to those of students enrolled in College undergraduate formal award programs.
-In assessing and documenting equivalent learning and qualified faculty members, the College may use recognized guides that aid in the evaluation for credit.
-Such guides include those published by the American Council on Education, the American Association of Collegiate Registrars and Admissions Officers, and the National Association of Foreign Student Affairs.
+- Course work transferred or accepted for credit toward an undergraduate program must represent collegiate course work relevant to the formal award, with course content and level of instruction resulting in student competencies at least equivalent to those of students enrolled in Southern Union’s undergraduate formal award programs.
+In assessing and documenting equivalent learning and qualified faculty, the College may use recognized guides which aid in the evaluation for credit.
+Such guides include those published by the American Council on Education, The American Association of Collegiate Registrars and Admissions Officers, and the National Association of Foreign Student Affairs.

-• A transfer grade of “D” will only be accepted when the transfer student’s cumulative GPA is 2.0 or above at the institution where the “D” grade was earned.
-If the student has a cumulative GPA of 2.0 or above, the grade “D” will be accepted the same as for native students.
+- A transfer grade of "D" will only be accepted when the transfer student's cumulative GPA is 2.0 or above at the institution where the "D" grade was earned.
+This does not apply to English Composition 101 and 102, where a grade of "C" is required.

 A Return of Title IV Funds (R2T4) calculation is processed for a student who meets the following conditions: receives grant funds (or who meets the conditions that may entitle the student to a late disbursement), begins attending classes, and completely withdraws his/her period of enrollment.
 The Return of Title IV Funds calculation is a policy of the United States Department of Education that determines the amount of grant funds SUSCC and/or the student are to return to a federal financial aid program.
 The term “Title IV Funds” refers to the Federal Financial Aid Programs authorized under the Higher Education Act of 1965 (as amended) that at SUSCC include the following programs: Direct Student Loans, Direct Plus Loans, Federal Pell Grants and Federal Supplemental Opportunity Grants (FSEOG).